- Solutions

 "Best-run" wholesale distributors leverage technology and empower employees to focus on-value tasks, improved decision-making, and the ability to move opportunistically into adjacent market” notes a recent IDC report, Becoming a Best-Run Midsize Wholesale Distributor

-Attracting top talent is an urgent need for many distributors today.
+Attracting top talent for inventory management and relationship management is an urgent need for many distributors today.
 This requires modernizing operations and creating a positive work environment with easy-to-use tools, employee collaboration, and a minimum of mindless tasks.

 At the same time, developing innovative business models requires the best of current and future technology.
 Many wholesale distributors run their operations with aging or patched-together systems that served the industry in the past but now limit innovation and changing business models.

 Specifically, legacy IT systems cage data in system silos that reduce informational use and overall operational visibility and hinder real-time operations.
 Aging IT systems also limit the opportunities for taking advantage of advanced automation and new technologies such as artificial intelligence.
-They discourage the top talent needed for innovation from joining firms, too.
+An old software system will discourage the top talent needed for innovation from joining firms, too.

 How Top Distributors are Handling Modernization